 Hymn of the Day.
 This hymn has a message to introduce the sermon which follows.

 The Sermon.
 Our pastor uses a portion of the Bible (quite often one of the Bible readings for the day) as the basis for a Christ-centered, Law/Gospel message.
 The purpose of a sermon is to show us our sin and then show us our Savior.
 The message is geared to reach out to those who don't know Jesus, and at the same time strengthen those who are already believers.
 It's usually about 20 minutes in length.
-Listen to a sermon now
+Watch a recent service from our Worship Archive.

 Confession of Faith.
 After we've heard God's Word, we are ready to respond with praise.
 We do that with a Confession (statement or outline) of the Christian faith.
 Usually, we use one of the ancient creeds of the Christian Church: Apostles, Nicene, or Athanasian Creed.